asset-group/5ghoul-5g-nr-attacks/README.md

 <p align="center"><img src="./docs/figures/interception-script-downlink.svg" alt="interception-script-downlink" style="zoom:200%;" /></p>

-Detailed information on callbacks that are invoked when receiving Downlink frames from the UE is discussed below.
+Detailed information on callbacks that are invoked when receiving Downlink frames to the UE is discussed in the following sections.

 * `int tx_pre_dissection(uint8_t *pkt_buf, int pkt_length, wd_modules_ctx_t *ctx)` - Called ***BEFORE*** a Downlink packet to the UE is decoded.
 You can use this to manually check the raw bytes of the Downlink packet `pkt_buf` or register filters (via `wd_register_filter`) that are to be used later in `_post_` callback.
 Note that `ctx->wd` is a internal context variable used to track the state of the protocol decoding: